 Winners of 1st, 2nd, 3rd, 1HM, and 2HM of each category in GSCCC monthly competitions are eligible to be entered in the same category in the annual End-of-Year competition.
 No images receiving awards from previous years are eligible to enter.

-Prints should be mailed no later than the 1st of the judging month, either by parcel post or by UPS, to ensure that the prints reach the judging club by the 15th of the judging month.
+Prints should be mailed no later than the first day of the judging month, to ensure that the prints reach the judging club by the 15th of the judging month.
 A return label and postage must be included.
 The entering club should email a completed Excel Competition Form to the judging club, with prints listed for all competitions that month which will be judged by that judging club.

-When prints or a CD entry is mailed, an email should be sent to the judging club to let them know that the entry is on the way.
+When prints are mailed, an email should be sent to the judging club to let them know that the entry is on the way.

 Each club’s GSCCC Representative should keep a digital image of all submitted prints and maintain a log of all his/her club’s entries, including points received and ribbons earned.

 Judging must take place between the 15th of the month and the 22nd of the month.

 Deadline for postmarking the mailed entries is the 1st of the judging month.

 In the event the postal or delivery service fails to deliver an entry by the time the rest of the entries are judged, and the postmark shows it was mailed on time, the club entry shall be given an average score for that month based on its other scores for the year in that category, or may be allowed to make a double-entry in a later competition.

 When the judging club receives print entries and/or a CD, they will send an email to the entering club notifying them that their entry was received.
 If an entering club does not receive email confirming receipt of entries (print and/or digital) they should contact the judging club to inquire about their entries.

 A judging club may not submit entries in the competition it is judging.